lavifre333/Automation_Development_challenge/README.md

 # Automation_Development_challenge

-In this project, we will set a REST API server with node.js and express.
-Test the response of the REST server with a Jest test file
+This project sets up a REST API server using Node.js and Express, and includes a Jest test file for testing the server's responses.

-# Install node.js.
+# Prerequisites

-To run the project make sure you have node.js installed over the work environment.
-If not here is a link to the official node website with a simple guide for how to install node.js over your work environment: https://nodejs.org/en/download/package-manager
+Before running the project, make sure that Node.js is installed on your system.
+If you don't have Node.js installed, please follow the instructions on the official Node.js website for your operating system: https://nodejs.org/en/download/.

-# Run the REST server with node.
+# Run the REST server

-We have a simple node.js app that runs a REST server locally.
-The REST server app takes a book list json file called "books_list.json" under the Data directory and sends it as a response to clients requests.
+The Node.js app runs a REST server that responds to client requests.
+The server retrieves a book list JSON file called "books_list.json" from the Data directory and sends it to clients as a response.

-To start the app run the following command:
+To start the server, navigate to the project's root directory and run the following command in a terminal window:

 ```sh
 node rest_server.js
 ```
-Then the app should run over http://localhost:3000/entities

-# Run test for the REST server with jest.

-After running the REST server we can test his response.
+The server should now be running at http://localhost:3000/entities.

+Running tests with Jest
-In the project, we have a test file rest_server.test.js that uses the Jest and Axios models to check the responses from our REST server.
-The test composes of two parts:
+The project includes a Jest test file called rest_server.test.js, which uses the Jest and Axios libraries to test the responses from the REST server.
+The test is divided into two parts:

-* Part one - check if the response from the REST API server includes the same entities as the books_list.json file in the Data directory.
+*Part one: check if the response from the REST API server includes the same entities as the books_list.json file in the Data directory.

-* Part two - make a second request for the REST API server and check if the entities properties of the second response match the first response entities' properties.
+*Part two: make a second request to the REST API server and verify that the properties of the entities in the second response match those of the entities in the first response.

-To run the test open a new terminal window and run the following command:
+To run the test, open a new terminal window and navigate to the project's root directory.
+Then run the following command:

 ```sh
 npm test
 ```
-after running this command you should receive the following output:
+After running this command, you should see the test results in the terminal window.